isomerpages/moe-marsilingpri/index.md

       description: We are honoured to share that Marsiling Primary School has received the Lee Hsien Loong Award for Innovation in Uplifting Students (LHL AIUS) 2024.
-      button: Click on the link for more details.
+      button: Click for more details.
       image: /images/LHL_V1.png
       alt: Image alt text
       url: https://www.marsilingpri.moe.edu.sg/school-awards/